 Using the bus to travel—whether an intercity bus over a long distance, a school bus, or a commuter bus to get to work every day—is a cost-effective means of getting to where you are going, and a green way to travel as well.
 Many buses of all types operate safely each day, getting people where they need to be without incident.
 However, accidents can and do happen, and when a bus becomes involved in an accident, there is potential for multiple major injuries or even fatalities due to the large number of passengers that could be on board at any given time and the size and weight of the bus itself.
-If you were hurt in a bus crash and want to discuss your legal options with a bus accident lawyer in Allentown, the attorneys at Greg Prosmushkin, P.C. are available to consult with you, free of charge.
+If you were hurt in a bus crash and want to discuss your legal options with a bus accident lawyer, the attorneys at Greg Prosmushkin, P.C. are available to consult with you, free of charge.

 Bus accidents are not common, but are devastating